-The idea of family dinner may look different now than even just a few years ago, but it is still recognized as an important ritual for family communication and connection.
-Whether your family gets together for a homemade meal, breaks open the takeout boxes, or gathers for breakfast or lunch, family mealtime is an ideal time to check in with each other.
+The idea of family dinners may look different now than even just a few years ago, but it is still recognized as an important ritual for family communication and connection.1 Whether your family gets together for a homemade meal, breaks open the takeout boxes, or gather for breakfast or lunch, family mealtime is an ideal time to check in with each other.
 You may encounter challenges like catering to everyone’s food preferences, turning off the screens, or coordinating busy schedules.
-Still, the research shows that prioritizing family mealtime at least four days per week will support children’s development in nutrition, social interaction, emotional regulation, and communication.
+Still, the research shows2 that prioritizing family mealtime at least four days per week will support children’s development in nutrition, social interaction, emotional regulation, and communication.

 Dinner Topics to Get Kids Talking

 Once you’ve got everybody gathered, what do you talk about?
 Life in a pandemic has shifted daily routines.
 So it may seem like there’s less to catch up on when everyone is together all day.
 There are still plenty of topics to spark conversation!
 Let’s take a look at what you can bring to the table to get your kids talking.

 Dinner Topics for Ages 0-3

 This stage of development is all about social connection.
 Infants and toddlers are figuring out how their world works and learn by constantly observing and interacting with caring adults.
 Family mealtime is perfect for making eye contact, showing facial expressions, and just playing around with silly sounds and simple words.
 An important note: babies and children respond to stressful environments as if it is happening directly to them.3 This stress can negatively impact all areas of development, so keep the serious adult conversation to a time and place away from the kids.